mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 When you disable the feature, the latest artifacts do not immediately expire.
 A new pipeline must run before the latest artifacts can expire and be deleted.

-## Define a list of job to fetch artifacts from
+## Define a list of jobs to fetch artifacts from

 By default, all `artifacts` from previous stages are passed to each job.
 However, you can use the `dependencies` keyword to